 Figure 20 shows the detailed timing diagrams of this method.
-During a conversion, while both $\overline{\text{CS}}$ and $\overline{\text{RD}}$ are both low, the result of the previous conversion can be read.
+During a conversion, while both \overline{CS} and \overline{RD} are both low, the result of the previous conversion can be read.
 The data is shifted out, MSB first, with 16 clock pulses and is valid on both rising and falling edge of the clock.
 The 16 bits have to be read before the current conversion is complete.
 If that is not done, RDERROR is pulsed high and can be used to interrupt the host interface to prevent incomplete data reading.
 There is no "daisy chain" feature in this mode and RDC/SDIN input should always be tied either high or low.

-To reduce performance degradation due to digital activity, a fast discontinuous clock of, at least 18 MHz is recommended to ensure that all the bits are read during the first half of the conversion phase.
-It is also possible to begin to read the data after conversion and continue to read the last bits even after a new conversion has been initiated.
-That allows the use of a slower clock speed like 14 MHz.
+To reduce performance degradation due to digital activity, a fast discontinuous clock of at least 18 MHz is recommended to ensure that all the bits are read during the first half of the conversion phase.
+For this reason, this mode is more difficult to use.